beta

 Believe it or not, the history of lapel pins is long and winding.
 With the modern incarnation dating back over 800 years, and with custom lapel pins now gaining popularity, they are a classy way to show off your personality.

 Whether you’re using custom lapel pins to show love of country or a love of pop culture, they’re sure to make a statement.
-Here are six fun things you didn’t know about the history of lapel pins, brought to you by The/Studio.
+Here are six fun things you didn’t know about the history of lapel pins, brought to you by THE/STUDIO.

 The Decor on Lapel Pins Dates Back to the 13th Century